w3c/w3c-website-templates-bundle/README.md

 # w3c-website-templates-bundle
 Symfony Bundle containing generic templates and front-end assets for the W3C applications.

+## Design System documentation

+Frontend usage documentation for implementing the W3C website design can be found on the [Design System website](https://design-system.w3.org/).

+To make updates to these see [design system](design-system.md).

 ## Installation
 Install the bundle using the command